RMay8/TechHub/README.md

 # TechHub
-Business Intelligence dashboard and report for TechHub (Tableau)
+Business Intelligence dashboard and report for TechHub (Tableau).
+It includes task brief, project report and tableau dashboard.